 They'll write to creditors about the arrangement and invite them to a meeting to vote on it.

-The business will now be solvent and can start trading again.
 You make the scheduled payments to creditors through the insolvency practitioner until these are paid off.

 If you do not meet the payment schedule